pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/api.md

 ### Pause Deployments

-Pauses all new deployments for a stack or organization.
-Already running deployments are allowed to complete and are not paused.
+Pauses all queued deployments for a stack or organization.
+Deployments that are already running are allowed to complete and are not paused.
 New deployments are queued, and will run when the stack or organization's deployments are resumed.

 Only [organization administrators]({{< ref "/docs/pulumi-cloud/organizations#organization-roles" >}}) can pause deployments for an organization.